smithds546/DTI-Predictor/README.md

-    get the numbers and create a table of all figures like that paper did. change the variable names so looks less AI. is there a logical way to calculate the grey area for binding threshold For evalaution:
+    get the numbers and create a table of all figures like that paper did. change the variable names so looks less AI. is there a logical way to calculate the grey area for binding threshold use a heat correltion map to produce a heatmap of the different binding affinity sources (Ki, Kd, IC50, EC50) For evalaution:
         could show difference between using logged binding affinity and not difference between using random negative sampling and not